benhoyt/benhoyt.github.com/writings/2020-05-25-go-testing.md

 href="https://golang.org/pkg/testing/"><tt>testing</tt></a> package, and
 the <a href="https://golang.org/pkg/cmd/go/internal/test/"><tt>go
 test</tt></a> command to run test suites.
-Like the language itself, Go's philosophy for writing tests is minimalist: use the standard library's lightweight <tt>testing</tt> package along with helper functions written in plain Go.
+Like the language itself, Go's philosophy for writing tests is minimalist: use the lightweight <tt>testing</tt> package along with helper functions written in plain Go.
 The idea is that tests are just code, and since a Go developer already knows how to write Go using its abstractions and types,